SimpIename/QTCalculator/README.md

 # QTCalculator
-Development of a calculator working in two modes: standard and engineering The standard supports basic mathematical operations Engineering supports advanced mathematical operations
+Development of a calculator working in two modes: standard and engineering/n The standard supports basic mathematical operations Engineering supports advanced mathematical operations